 - High school students accepted into the BS in Actuarial Science with a 3.5 GPA (or higher) and a 25 ACT (or higher), or other evidence of scholarly capability.

 - Transfer students who have completed Calculus 1-3 (equivalent to MATH 231 CALCULUS I, MATH 232 CALCULUS II, and MATH 233 CALCULUS III at Roosevelt) having a 3.25 GPA (or better) in all actuarial science or mathematics courses taken at the college level.
 Students should contact the department chair at Roosevelt indicating their intent to apply.
 Many community colleges have specific articulation agreements with Roosevelt, and so students are encouraged to also discuss their degree plans with their transfer coordinator.

-Accepted students must also agree to finish the MS in mathematics with a concentration in actuarial science program at Roosevelt and maintain good standing in master's- level courses.
+Accepted students must also agree to finish their MS program at Roosevelt and maintain good standing in master's- level courses.

 Acceptance into the program will be decided by a departmental committee.

-The BS is awarded when all undergraduate requirements are completed (with substitution of three or four graduate-level courses for three or four undergraduate courses).
+The BS is awarded when all undergraduate requirements are completed (with substitution of three graduate-level courses for three undergraduate courses).
 The MS is awarded when all graduate requirements are completed.